8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 This repository contains my EFI configuration for my custom build.

-This is a multiboot system, with each OS (`Mac OS Ventura 13.2.1`, `Windows 11`, `RedHat 9.1`) running fron its own storage device.
+This is a multiboot system, with each OS (`Mac OS Ventura 13.2.1`, `Windows 11`, `RedHat 9.1`) running on its own storage device.

 [Opencore 0.9.0](https://github.com/acidanthera/OpenCorePkg) is the most recent version deployed.
-Although it could easily all the OSes, I tend to only boot MAC OS from it to avoid any drop in performances.

 The guide is based on [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) and my personal experience.

 I would recommend upgrading the BIOS if it is not on the more recent version [FROM THE OFFICIAL SUPPORT PAGE](http://www.huananzhi.com/html/1/184/185/551.html)

-Some informations (Serial Number, MLB, ROM...) have been obfuscated.
+A few information (Serial Number, MLB, ROM...) has been naturally obfuscated.
 Update your `Config.plist` accordingly.

 <p align="center"> <img width="750" height="650" src="images/main.jpg"> </p>
 <p align="center"> <img src="images/about.png"> </p>